thenbrent/paypal-digital-goods/README.md

 # PayPal Digital Goods PHP Library

-PayPal's Digital Goods for Express Checkout service is a wonderful payment solution with disjointed documentation and an unfortunately verbose name.
+[PayPal's Digital Goods for Express Checkout](https://www.paypal.com/us/webapps/mpp/digital-goods) service is a great payment solution with needlessly complicated API and an unfortunately verbose name.

-This class connects the dots in documentation and offers a library for using the [PayPal Digital Goods API](https://merchant.paypal.com/cgi-bin/marketingweb?cmd=_render-content&content_ID=merchant/digital_goods) that is friendly to humans (or human programmers at least).

-The library can be used to create both one off purchases and recurring payments (subscriptions).
+This library connects the dots to make it easier to write code for integrating with the [PayPal Digital Goods API](https://developer.paypal.com/webapps/developer/docs/classic/express-checkout/digital-goods/IntroducingExpressCheckoutDG/).
+It supports both one off purchases and recurring payments (subscriptions).

 To see the library in action, visit my [PayPal Digital Goods Demo](http://paypal.brentshepherd.com/).

+If you are not a programmer, or just want to save yourself the heartache of working with PayPal APIs, try setting up [PayPal Digital Goods with WooCommerce](http://www.woothemes.com/products/paypal-digital-goods-gateway/) - not code required.

 ## Why Use a Class